 When people believe they have limited influence on their ability to be successful, they may feel defeated, as if they should not even try to meet their goals.
 Ultimately, they might end up engaging in self-sabotage through a lack of effort, when they could have otherwise been successful.

 Sometimes, people may demonstrate a fear of success because they are worried they will be rejected for “putting themselves out there.”
 A recent study found there was a strong link between rejection sensitivity and fear of success, so some people who are hesitant about reaching their full potential may be holding back because they have a difficult time coping with the idea that some people may not like them or agree with them.

-Another one of the causes of fear of success is a paradox called imposter syndrome, in which high-achieving individuals perceive that they are not deserving of success, because they feel that they are frauds and not truly as capable as others perceive them to be.
-There is also research supporting a link between imposter syndrome and fear of success, so if you experience feelings of guilt and worry that you are not deserving of your achievements, imposter syndrome could, in fact, be the reason behind your fear of success.
+Another one of the causes of fear of success is a paradox called imposter syndrome, in which high-achieving individuals perceive that they do not deserve of success because they feel that they are frauds and not truly as capable as others perceive them to be.
+There is also research supporting a link between imposter syndrome and fear of success, so if you experience feelings of guilt and worry that you do not deserve your achievements, imposter syndrome could, in fact, be the reason behind your fear of success.